 Certain decisions also require endorsement and reporting to the board of the Company's ultimate shareholder.
-As set out in the Corporate Governance statement from pages 32 to 36 of the 2023/24 Annual Report, any Board proposal is required to include detailed criteria to inform directors in their decision making.
+As set out in the Corporate Governance statement from pages 31 to 34 of the 2024/25 Annual Report, any Board proposal is required to include detailed criteria to inform directors in their decision making.

-During 2023/24, the Board spent time considering the significant long term implications for all stakeholders of decisions relating to the decarbonisation and modernisation of its business, including the terms of potential funding arrangements with His Majesty's Government and the timing and preparations for safe cessation of its heavy end steelmaking business at Port Talbot.
+During 2024/25, the Board spent time considering the significant long term implications for all stakeholders of decisions relating to the decarbonisation and modernisation of its business, including finalising the terms of funding arrangements with His Majesty's Government and the timing and preparations for safe cessation of its heavy end steelmaking business at Port Talbot, and proposed development of the site to meet its decarbonisation aims.
 In addition, the TSUK leadership team under the supervision of the Board has continued to focus on the financial stability and sustainability of the UK Value Chain and continued to monitor and assess liquidity in the shorter term.
-The Board has also considered proposals with respect to the Company's plans for sustainability reporting, equity restructuring, group structure simplification, capital investments, strategic procurement, pensions, financing arrangements, contract renewals, and health and safety matters.
+The Board has also considered proposals with respect to the Company's plans for sustainability reporting, equity restructuring, group structure simplification, capital investments, strategic procurement, financing arrangements, contract renewals, and health and safety matters.
 Consideration of all of these matters is required to support the Company in the longer term.

-The interests of the company's employees
+The interests of the Company's employees

-Disclosures in relation to TSUK's employees are set out on page 35 of the 2023/24 Annual Report.
+Disclosures in relation to TSUK's employees are set out on page 33 of the 2024/25 Annual Report.